 One of the most important aspects of our work in the reporting period was to raise awareness among Zimbabweans and their friends about the existence of Zimhealth and the need to support its cause for the benefit of the generality of Zimbabweans.
 To achieve this goal, our publicity and resource mobilization teams, through various programs, reached out to Zimbabwean communities within Switzerland and abroad in a membership drive and resource mobilisation.
-This will continue to be one of our main concerns in 2020.
+This will continue to be one of The difference between compassion and pity is that compassion is active.
+The work of ZimHealth is actively changing the lives of people in Zimbabwe our main concerns in 2020.
 Monitoring and evaluation has remained a critical component of the Zimhealth operations and 2019 saw the enhanced implementation of the project monitoring and evaluation tools.
 This activity provides us with useful information to assess the impact of our support.